imbforge/NGSpipe2go/pipelines/SmallRNAseq/README.md

 ### Summary of the pipeline
 There are plans to have a report of all results being generated at the end.
 While this does not happen, all relevant plots are merged in a single file for a quick overview: `results/all_plots.pdf`.

+## microRNA analysis

+To be properly documented.
+Uses mirDeep2 to quantify miRNAs.

+### Prerequisites
+#### Programs required
+- mirDeep2

+#### Files required
+- hairpin.fa provides the precursors, and
+- mature.fa the mir sequences
+Available in iGenomes download.